rawnet/api-toolkit/README.md

   classes 'button button--filled' // (optional)
 });

-paginator.render(response.pagination);
+loadMore.render(currentPage, totalPages);
 ```

 ### Creating templates
 Templates for listing items need to be passed to the listing to render successfully.
-We encourage these to be created using template literals but another templating language could be utilised.
+We encourage these to be created using template literals but another templating language could be used.
 ```
 const template = (data) => (
 `<article class="card">
     <h1 class="card__heading">${data.name}</h1>
 </article>`)

-export default templatei
+export default template
 ```
 ```
 import article from '../classes/news-article'
 ```
-To ensure your listing module is flexible, template should be set dynamically for each instance.
+To ensure your listing module is flexible, the template should be set dynamically for each instance.
 ```
 this.listingType = $('.listing').data('type')